-- Don't panic! - Call your Rescue Rep immediately. - Time is of the essence in recovering a dog safely.
+- Don't panic! - Call your Rescue Rep immediately and have them provide you with a copy of our Lost Dog Checklist. - Time is of the essence in recovering a dog safely.
 Walk around your neighborhood or the area where your dog was last seen, talk to neighbors or people in the vicinity and let them know your dog is missing. - Notify your local animal shelter immediately and check with them frequently.